icmarint/icmarint/README.md

 <h1 align="center">Hi 👋, I'm Isabel Cristina Marín</h1>
-<h3 align="center">A passionate developer from Colombia</h3>
+<h3 align="center">A passionate engineer from Colombia</h3>

-<p> I am an engineer with a passion for web development.
-Currently, I am focused on improving my skills and knowledge in this field by taking online courses and working on class projects.
-Some of my recent projects include YelpCamp from the Web Developer Bootcamp in Udemy and Enterprise and Pharmacy from Misión TIC course in the University of Antioquia - Colombia.
+<p> I am an engineer with a passion for programming.
+Some of my projects include YelpCamp from the Web Developer Bootcamp in Udemy and Enterprise and Pharmacy from Misión TIC course in the University of Antioquia - Colombia.

-Currently, I am learning React in the course React: De cero a experto ( Hooks y MERN ) in Udemy, and I am excited to continue expanding my knowledge in this area.

-I am also open to participating in web development projects to gain more experience and enhance my skills.
 Please feel free to take a look at my projects and don't hesitate to reach out to me if you have any questions or would like to collaborate.</p>

 - 📫 Contact me: **icmarint@gmail.com**